* Doctor asked Farrow to end hunger strike

 Farrow asked Branson to take over the fast, her statement said, adding that the British entrepreneur had accepted and would begin a three-day hunger strike on Friday.

-"We cannot stand and watch as 1 million people suffer.
-We all need to stand up and demand that international aid is restored and that the people of Darfur are protected and given the chance to live in peace," Branson was quoted as saying in the statement.
+"We all need to stand up and demand that international aid is restored and that the people of Darfur are protected and given the chance to live in peace," Branson was quoted as saying in the statement.

 Farrow's spokesman said last month that her doctor expected the slightly built actress could not fast for more than three weeks.

-Farrow, who was appointed Goodwill Ambassador for the U.N. children’s agency UNICEF in 2000, has been campaigning for years to raise funds for children in conflict zones such as Darfur, Democratic Republic of the Congo, Haiti, Chad and Nigeria.
+Farrow, who was appointed Goodwill Ambassador for the U.N. children's agency UNICEF in 2000, has been campaigning for years to raise funds and awareness for children in conflict zones like Darfur, the Democratic Republic of the Congo, Haiti, Chad and Nigeria.

 The International Criminal Court issued a warrant for the arrest of Sudanese President Omar Hassan al-Bashir in March, charging him with masterminding mass killings and deportations in Darfur in western Sudan.